jpamarlphi-byte/LTDW-Long-Term-Deterministic-Weather-Theory/README.md

 ### 3. Mission Statement

-This Theory Solution will define the necessary data, mathematical models, and capabilities — including data-gathering equipment and hardware required to process large datasets through mathematical models.
+This Theory Solution will define the necessary data, mathematical models, and capabilities — including data-gathering equipment, hardware and artificial intelligence required to process large datasets through mathematical models.

 ## 4. JP A-Marl LTDW Theory Solution is now complete and published